-We know that Confucius Institutes exist as just one part of China's broader, long-term strategy, but China has invested significantly in them-giving more than \$158 million to U.S. schools since 2006.
-Over 12 years - not one year as I said yesterday.
+We know that Confucius Institutes exist as just one part of China's broader, longterm strategy, but China has invested significantly in them-giving more than \$158 million to U.S. schools since 2006-over 12 years.

 And China has also opened more than 500 Confucius Classrooms at U.S. K-12 schools.
 Expanding the Confucius Classroom program is a priority.
 A document obtained by the Subcommittee details a plan to expand Confucius Classrooms by seeking the "top-down policy support from the state government, legislative and educational institutions, with a particular emphasis on access to the support from school district superintendents and principals."